America B.C.: Ancient Settlers in the New World: Reception

 Most of the scientific world rejected Fell's work as pseudoscience.
 In 1978, Ives Goddard and William W. Fitzhugh of the Department of Anthropology at the Smithsonian Institution stated that "the arguments of America B. C. are unconvincing.
 The only accepted case of pre-Columbian European contact in North America remains the Norse site of L'Anse aux Meadows in northern Newfoundland.
 Perhaps some day credible proof of other early European contacts will be discovered in the New World.
 However, America B.C. does not contain such proof and does not employ the standard linguistic and archeological methods that would be necessary to convince specialists in these fields."
 Warwick Bray for History said that "Fell's arguments can be refuted only by considering each item individually, but it should be remembered that a general principle is not established merely by amassing unproved examples."

 Warren L. Cook reviewed the book in Terrae Incognitae and found the relics "tangible, numerous, and persuasive testimonials to such historic accomplishments", calling Fell "meticulous at providing illustrations and data necessary to evaluate the authenticity of such objects and the competence of his translations."
 John L. Sorenson for BYU Studies said that "Fell will no doubt be smitten vigorously by hostile critics.
 He and his handful of collaborators are in a vulnerable position professionally.
 Their limited resources could be augmented significantly by sales of this book.
 Mormons who wish to assist one who shares some of their position in the face of opposition from the professional establishment could strike a blow by buying this book.
 They may enjoy it, too."

 Charles R. Pettis III reviewed the book for The Ithaca Journal and said that the book is "written clearly, although the epigraphic details may be somewhat dry for some readers.
 The illustrations and photos leave much to be desired and are not of the standard that this exciting and fascinating book deserves."
 Pettis found that the book is "significant and is recommended for those with an interest in what is, for the moment, America's prehistory."
 John R. Wiggins for The Ellsworth American said that "This reviewer is predisposed to credit any new idea that has been trounced upon automatically by doctrinaire types who aren't inventive enough to do more than stumble over any original theory that comes their way.
-The rest of you can sit pack and scoff at leisure, and no offense will be taken."
+The rest of you can sit back and scoff at leisure, and no offense will be taken."
 John Rutherford for the Indianapolis News said that "Fell castigates American archeologists for their lack of interest in possible prehistoric artifacts that would presume a migration to America from any direction other than from the Bering Strait passage from Asia.
 He blames this on the strong influence of the Roman Empire on subsequent Western thought. ...
 Fell's sweeping conclusions are painted with a broad brush.
 They add up to a fascinating picture of what might have been."